 The Black Light Project is a nonprofit based in Greenville, NC.
 Its mission is to shine a positive light on black men.
 Tonya Jefferson Lynch, the Producer of the Black Light Project, works with two photographers, Bryce Chapman and Randy Curtis, to produce images that challenge pervasive negative perceptions presented by the media.
 The men represented in this project are the unsung heroes of their communities.
 They are fathers, sons, husbands, brothers, friends, neighbors, co-workers, and they light up the world around them.
 To learn more about the Black Light Project, visit the Black Light Project website.

-Originally, there were thirteen men selected to participate in the Black Light Project here in Rocky Mount.
-All thirteen are on exhibit through April 12, 2020 in a temporary exhibition, which also includes participant portraits from Greenville, NC.
+Originally, there were thirteen men selected to participate in the Black Light Project here in Rocky Mount (on display in the Arts Center Spring 2020).
 Of our original thirteen participants, eight were selected to be part of the Z. Smith Reynolds Foundation’s Inclusive Public Art Grant.
-Learn more about Bobbi, Brad, Brandon, Chris, Coach Mike, JoSeth, Kyle, and Yannick by listening to their audio on this page.
+Learn more about Bobbie, Brad, Brandon, Chris, Coach Mike, JoSeth, Kyle, and Yannick by listening to their audio on this page.
 You can also download Otocast for GPS locations to the sites and listen to audio.

 The City of Rocky Mount and the Black Light Project were one of ten projects selected for a $50,000 grant for inclusive public art (learn more about the other projects here) through the Z. Smith Reynolds Foundation.
 This grant aims to tell marginalized stories of women, people of color, or other groups that are not frequently shared and express how cultural, ethnic, or racial differences strengthen our communities.
-Our project uses eight portraits of our Rocky Mount participants and will install them onto community buildings and structures throughout Rocky Mount.
-Banners will be installed at the following locations: Rocky Mount Mills, Imperial Centre for the Arts & Sciences, South Rocky Mount Community Center, R.M.
+Our project uses eight portraits of our Rocky Mount participants and installed them onto community buildings and structures throughout Rocky Mount.
+Banners can be viewed at the following locations: Rocky Mount Mills, Imperial Centre for the Arts & Sciences, South Rocky Mount Community Center, R.M.
 Wilson Gym, Booker T Community Center, and Stith Talbert Park.